kaatbailey/NWLY/CHUNKS.md

 > directly, so the verdict is a **traced** NO with no outstanding residual.
 Two corrections added to STATE §13 (the committed
 > `pins/` claim; the S0a-prompt "field names are literal JSON keys" assumption).
 Findings
 > folded to STATE §16.15; tests #60–#61 logged. **`S0A_PROMPT.md` still needs its DONE
 > banner** — a one-block edit noted below.
+No finding altered, no> chunk un-ticked.

+> **Sixth amendment, 2026-08-31 — `H2_PROMPT.md` created; H2 marked NEXT.** Written at
+> creation time (before H2 runs), added to the standalone-prompt inventory the same
+> moment — the practice CHARTER §6.7 teaches.
+H2 is the static-Ghidra protocol-structure
+> chunk, warm from S0a's project: walk the receive path `recvfrom → SSL_read → GridMate
+> Carrier → dispatch`, identify the routing mechanism, enumerate message types, mark the
+> protobuf choke point (FIND-2).
+Its load-bearing prediction (transport matches reference
+> GridMate source down to the message boundary) doubles as a falsification check on
-No finding altered, no chunk un-ticked.
+> T5/§12B.
+Unblocks P2 and S1a's send-side.
+No finding altered, no chunk ticked or
+> un-ticked — this only adds a prompt and points the Order at it.

 > **Repair note — 2026-08-29.** This file was corrected alongside `STATE.md`.
 > Changes: **T5's dependency list fixed** (it needs T3's retail capture, which was